 The process involved in the Brazilian style blowout is not complicated.
 Methods may differ from salon to salon and also with the formula they use.
 In general, however, the steps are akin to the general methods used in chemically straightening hair that involves the following steps.

-- Prepping Hair: In this stage, the hair will be shampooed thoroughly, usually with a clarifying shampoo like that of Neutrogena Anti-Residue Shampoo, to create a base for the treatment to adhere.
+- Prepping Hair: In this stage, the hair will be shampooed thoroughly, usually with a clarifying shampoo like that of Neutrogena Anti-Residue Shampoo, to create a base for the treatment to adhere to.
 Depending on the technique used, your hairdresser may towel dry your hair or may leave it damp.

-- Application of the Treatment: Using the applicator brush, your hairdresser will now apply the formula on your hair.
+- Application of the Treatment: Using the applicator brush, your hairdresser will now apply the formula to your hair.
 The solution is normally set around 15 to 60 minutes.

 - Your Hair Will Be Heat-Styled: Hair is blow-dried and flat ironed to straighten it even more.